 Web Filing the final return

-If you have not already done so, you must register with Online Services to Web File your return.
-If the Web File return for the correct filing period is available at the time your final return is due, use the Web File return.
-When you Web File your final return, check the box indicating that it is a final return.
-Once you’ve completed the final return on the Web, you’ll be given an address to send your Certificate of Authority.
-You must surrender the certificate to the Tax Department; complete the questions on the back of the certificate, and mail it to the address provided.
-For more information about surrendering your Certificate of Authority, see Tax Bulletin Amending or Surrendering a Certificate of Authority (TB-ST-25).
+If you have not already done so, you must register with Online Services to Web file your return.
+If the Web file return for the correct filing period is available at the time your final return is due, use the Web File return.
+When you Web file your final return, check the box indicating that it is a final return and enter your last day of doing business.
+Click on the box that most closely matches the reason you are filing a final return.
+If none of them are appropriate, click on the “other” box and enter a brief description of the reason you are filing a final return.

-If you normally Web File and the return for the final sales tax period of your business is not yet available, you must file a paper final return 20 days after you stop doing business or are otherwise required to surrender your Certificate of Authority.
+If you normally Web file and the return for the final sales tax period of your business is not yet available, you must file a paper final return 20 days after you stop doing business and surrender or destroy your Certificate of Authority.
 You will need to make the changes to the paper final return described below under the heading Changing a paper sales tax return for use as a final return.

 Filing a paper final return

 The Tax Department doesn’t produce a separate paper form for use as a final return.
-If you file a final paper return, you’ll need to modify the return appropriate for your filing status (annual, quarterly, or monthly (part-quarterly)):
+If you need to file a final return before Web file is available for that period, you’ll need to modify the return appropriate for your filing status (annual, quarterly, or monthly (part-quarterly).

 - Annual filers: use Form ST-101, New York State and Local Annual Sales and Use Tax Return.